jbossdemocentral/fuse-financial-cicd/README.md

 ```

 ## Pushing application to OpenShift
-For the two microservice
+For the two microservices
- - Traditional Bankling
+ - Traditional Banking
  - Bitcoin Gateway
 We will using the Binary S2i to upload the application.
 Go to your traditional banking account project folder, and run